 THE UNIVERSITY SWITCHBOARD

 The main line to the University, 765-658-4800, is answered by our professional Operators.
 The switchboard operator is responsible for directing calls on campus to the various campus departments in conjunction with their other communication center duties.

 The DePauw University Safe Ride Program was designed as a safe means of transportation on campus after dark.
 The Staff are trained to observe occupants for safety concerns, including excessive intoxication.
 If a rider exhibits signs of excessive intoxication, DePauw Police Officers will be called to check on the person's condition and seek medical care if necessary.
 DePauw Police Officers will determine the best resolution to the given situation, which may include finding a sober monitor and/or a referral to Community Standards.

-Safe Ride can be contacted at 765-658-5961 Sunday - Wednesday to schedule a pick up at your location on campus, Thursday - Saturday Safe Ride picks up at designated stops at various points on campus, as follows:
+Safe Ride can be contacted at 765-658-5961.
+Safe Ride picks up at designated stops at various points on campus, as follows:

-Indiana St. behind Roy O. West (in the 300 Block)
+Indiana St. at Hill St., behind Roy O. West Library

 Locust St. at Ubben Quad (east side)

 Entrance to Bloomington St. Hall Lot on Anderson St.